Association

 Programme of Work

-The Board consists of up to 13 organisations.
-Its role is to coordinate the implementation of activities, events and projects defined in the current Programme of Work.
+The role of the Board is to coordinate the implementation of activities, events and projects defined in the current Programme of Work.

 List of the current Board members (representing a total of 8 organizations)